Low quality exposure and point processes with a view to the first phase of a pandemic: Principles of forecasting in a dynamic environment

 for $0\leq s \leq h$ and $u\geq 0$.

-One can monitor and forecast with $C_{t^*,h}$ equals one.
-And one can use prior knowledge ({\it e.g.} knowledge of intervention) to forecast with a $C_{t^*,h}$ different from one.
-A case study of Covid-19 in France will be carried out in the next section.
-In this case study most of the dynamic is happening from infection to infection and one can therefore concentrate prior knowledge around this transition, while keeping the transition from infection to hospitalization unaffected by prior knowledge.

-In that situation a dynamic statistical methodology as introduced in this paper can do the job via a surprisingly simple data collection reflecting what can be considered ``available data'' in many countries.
-Therefore, the only thing left to monitor and forecast well is to have a dynamic point of view and the constant $C_{t^*,h}$.
+One can monitor and forecast with $C_{t^*,h}$ equal to one.
+And one can use {knowledge from other sources} (e.g. knowledge of intervention) to forecast with a $C_{t^*,h}$ different from one.
+A case study of Covid-19 in France will be {described in the next section.
+In that case} most of the dynamic is happening from infection to infection and one can therefore concentrate {external} knowledge around this transition, while keeping the transition from infection to hospitalization unaffected by {external} knowledge.
+In that situation {the dynamic statistical methodology introduced} in this paper can do the job via a surprisingly simple data collection, reflecting what can be considered ``available data'' in many countries.
+Therefore, the only thing left to monitor and forecast well is to have a dynamic point of view {of the variable} $C_{t,h}$.
 That work needs expert advice specific to countries or local regions within countries.
 This important work cannot be dismissed via a statistical analysis based on simplified available data.
-But it is important that the experts involved should only consider forecasting and understand the $C_{t^*,h}$ rather than being responsible for a full statistical model.
+But it is important that the experts involved should only consider forecasting and understand the {variable} $C_{t,h}$, rather than being responsible for a full statistical model.

-In our data example we considered the so called reproduction number, or simply R number, that is defined as the expected number of new infections caused by an infectious individual \citep{Fraser:07}.
+In our data example we consider the so-called reproduction number, or simply $R$-number, that is defined as the expected number of new infections caused by an infectious individual \citep{Fraser:07}.
 Estimates of the actual Covid-19 reproduction numbers have been publicly reported in most countries.
-In the next section we will discuss choosing $C_{t^*,h}$ such that the reproduction number of $\widetilde\mu_1$, given by
+In the next section we will {suggest} choosing $C_{t^*,h}$ such that the reproduction number {corresponding to} $\widetilde\mu_1$, {that is} given by